jorjordandan/strawberry-survey/README.md

   },
 ```

-All responses are returned as arrays, which may contain ints, strings, or booleans,depending on the question type.
+All responses are returned as arrays, which may contain ints, strings, or booleans, depending on the question type.
 A checkbox response is a boolean in an array:

 ```
 [